 In honor of March Madness, here is a good post on Collaboration Lessons from the Basketball Court by Beth Tenar at New Directions Collaborative.
 Go Flyers!

 Whenever I talk about SOCHE, people are repeatedly fascinated that an organization exists to purposely facilitate, find, and forge collaboration.
 Whether I’m at TED Global, Harvard Kennedy School, Valencia College, riding the Metro, or striking up a conversation in the local supermarket, people recognize that collaboration is the critical ingredient missing in many different settings.
 At a recent event, it was noted that academic silos serve as the antithesis to collaborative thinking.
-For good reason, the silo structure and culture was created to engender deep, focused research and scholarship.
+For good reason, the silo structure and culture were created to engender deep, focused research and scholarship.
 However, a closed system as such can evolve only so far before it becomes desperate for change or, worse off, headed down a path of exhaustion.
 As much as higher education has improved efforts in campus-community partnerships, where can you find on campus the nucleus for intra-collaboration, the resourced collaborative infrastructure (CI) that facilitates, finds, and forges collaboration internally?
 It seems too obvious that each campus needs a SOCHElike office, embedded within the campus operation to ensure academia is truly a learning system that evolves itself beyond its origin of silos.